temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 - [Set up a local development environment for developing Temporal applications using Node.js and TypeScript](/getting_started/typescript/dev_environment/index.md)

-The TypeScript SDK requires Node.js 14 or later
+The TypeScript SDK requires Node.js 14 or later.

 ## Create a new project